Lumby’s Community Wildfire Protection Plan (CWPP)

-The objective behind the report is based on the “Filmon” report “Firestorm 2004 Provincial Review”.
+The Village of Lumby completed its first CWPP in 2006.
+The objective behind the plan is based on the “Filmon” report “Firestorm 2004 Provincial Review”.
 The report recommended that the province take a lead role to improve fire prevention in the interface.

 The Community Wildfire Protection Plan program was launched in 2004.
 The purpose of this program is to assist communities in the development of plans that will assist them in improving fire prevention and protection in the interface areas.
 The program is funded by the Ministry of Forests and is administered by the Union of BC Municipalities.
 The objective is to improve community safety and reduce the risk of property damage.